Wind vane self steering from Mister Vee

 The way Mister Vee systems were designed differs a lot from conventional systems.

 As a result the individual parts are simpler and this makes for very easy customisation should you desire it.
 You can have this done for you or do the work yourself.

 "All in all, the self-steering system is a well-engineered piece of equipment and I am quite pleased with the design and workmanship.
 Well done."

 The first WALT BYO customer about his self steering system.

 Mister Vee currently carry two distinct product lines:

-- Mr. Vane (being discontinued, just a few remaining)
+- Mr. Vane (being discontinued, just one remaining)

 These systems share the majority of the mechanical components and when mounted correctly will offer similar performance.

 They differ in the options they offer for mounting.

 The Standard version of Y&B includes a super versatile mounting kit that allows for most transoms.